18F/handbook/_pages/parked/promotions-parked.md

 Steps 4-6:  Every 2 years
 Steps 7-9: Every 3 years

 Step increases happen automatically.
-Your supervisor will get an email notification from Gaydell Gould about 60 days prior to the date you’re set to receive the within grade increase.
+Your supervisor will get an email notification from Lakita Rivero about 60 days prior to the date you’re set to receive the within grade increase.
 An example email notification is below.
 It typically takes one or two pay periods for the step increase to appear.
-If you have any questions, please contact Gaydell Gould directly.
+If you have any questions, please contact Lakita Rivero directly.

 > Greetings,